nicioniz/SMART-M3Project/README.md

-At the end of the simulation some statistics are provide, for example:
+At the end of the simulation some statistics are provided, for example:

 • Segment (path between two consecutive bus stops) with more people